julsraemy/prezi/md/intro-open-data-2024.md

 ## The Home of the U.S. Government's Open Data

 * Platform launched in 2009 which provides access to datasets published by agencies across the federal government of the United States
-* Based on open source applications
+* Based on open source applications (such as CKAN)
 * Metadata displayed using [DCAT-US Schema v1.1](https://resources.data.gov/resources/dcat-us/)

 https://data.gov/